arnodel/golua/README.md

   `getupvalue`, `setupvalue`, `upvalueid`, `upvaluejoin`, `setmetatable`, functions are implemented fully.
 The `getinfo` function is partially implemented.
 The `traceback` function is implemented but its output is different from the C Lua implementation.
+The `sethook` and `gethook` values are implemented but only the call and return masks are implemented (line and count yet to be implemented).
 - `os` package is almost complete - `exit` doesn't support "closing" the Lua state (need to figure out what it means.)